alidcastano/alidcastano.com/content/articles/2016-05-29-BeUniquelyValuable.md

 Using my experience with psychology as an example: by itself, psychology is just interesting bits of knowledge that anyone can learn, and most do enjoy learning.
 Much less people are willing to put in the hours of difficult, deep work required to become decent writers, or speakers, or programmers.
 But only in that way can you bring your study of psychology to life through stories like Malcolm Gladwell; or in seminars like Tony Robbins; or through an app like Stickk.

 The approach, as I've come to see it, is to not rely on passion, or college for that matter.
-Through whatever means, and as early as you can, develop a base of one to two concrete skills that can be useful anywhere, and that are especially useful to your present inclinations.
+Through whatever means, as early as you can, develop a base of one to two concrete skills that can be useful anywhere.
 That way, when you touch base with the specific domain that resonates with you---call it your passion if you like---you'll be ready with the ability to package everything together into your own gift of expertise.